-UIP2260 .
-Jubilee line World Class Capacity
+UIP2260 J ubilee line

 Existing Estimated Existing Additional Total Authority

 Financial Final Cost Project Authority

 Authority (EFC) Authority Requested

 £253m £253m £3.195m £32.429m £35.624m

-Authority Approval: The Board is requested to approve additional budgeted authority of £32.4m increasing total project authority to £35.624m.
+Authority Approval: The Board is requested to approve additional budgeted authority of £32.4m increasing total Project Authority to £35.624m.
 Outputs and Schedule: The project will undertake concept design of key workstreams, and design and implementation of power, ventilation and depot enabling works.
 The concept design stage will be completed by January 2016 and the early implementation items will be in beneficial use by June 2018.

-- 1.1 This paper asks the Committee to recommend that the Board grants additional budgeted project authority to commence the design stage of the Jubilee line World Class Capacity (JL WCC) programme.
+- 1.1 This paper asks the Board to grant additional budgeted Project Authority to commence the design stage of the Jubilee line World Class Capacity (JL WCC) programme.
 The programme will increase the number of trains per hour (tph) on the Jubilee line from 30tph (current peak service) to 36tph peak service by 2019. - 1.2 A paper is included on Part 2 of the agenda, which contains exempt supplementary information.
-The information is exempt by virtue of paragraph 3 of Schedule 12A of the Local Government Act 1972 in that it contains information relating to the business affairs of TfL.
+The information is exempt by virtue of paragraph 3 of Schedule 12A of the Local Government Act 1972 in that it contains information relating to the business affairs of TfL. - 1.3 At its meeting on 14 October 2014, the Finance and Policy Committee noted the proposals in this paper and endorsed the recommendations to the Board.

-2 Recommendation
+2 Recommendations

-- 2.1 The Committee is asked to: - (a) note the paper and the supplemental paper on Part 2 of the agenda; and - (b) recommend that the Board approves additional project authority of £32.4m increasing total project authority to £35.624m, and procurement authority as detailed in the supplemental paper on Part 2 of the agenda; - (c) subject to the Committee granting the approvals described in paragraph 2.1(b) above: - (i) delegate to the TfL Officers and the Subsidiaries (as described in paragraph 2.2 below) the authority to agree and finalise the terms of the Contracts;
+- 2.1 The Board is asked to note the paper and the supplemental paper on Part 2 of the agenda and to: - (a) approve additional Project Authority of £32.4m increasing total project authority to £35.624m, and Procurement Authority as detailed in the supplemental paper on Part 2 of the agenda; - (b) authorise the TfL Officers and the Subsidiaries (as described in paragraph 2.2 below) to agree and finalise the terms of the Contracts; - (c) delegate to any officer of TfL, or any of TfL's subsidiary companies as may be authorised by the Commercial Director Rail and Underground from time to time, the authority to authorise the expenditure from the sum for which Procurement Authority has been granted of amounts up to $\pounds 5m$; and

-- (ii) authorise the agreement and execution (whether by deed or otherwise on behalf of TfL or any Subsidiary (as appropriate)) of any documentation to be entered into in connection with the completion and implementation of the Contracts and any of the matters referred to therein (including, without limitation, all agreements, deeds, guarantees, indemnities, property or other licences, announcements, notices, contracts, certificates, letters or other documents); and - (iii) authorise TfL Officers and Subsidiaries to do all such other things as they consider necessary or desirable to facilitate the execution and implementation of the Contracts and the matters referred to therein. - 2.2 The following Officers and Subsidiaries shall have delegated authority: - (a) TfL Officers: the Commissioner, Managing Director Finance, Managing Director Rail and Underground, Commercial Director Rail and Underground and General Counsel; and - (b) Subsidiaries: Subsidiaries of TfL including Transport Trading Limited and any other subsidiary (whether existing presently or to be formed) of Transport Trading Limited and any of the directors of the relevant company shall be authorised to act for and on behalf of that company.
+- (d) authorise the agreement and execution (whether by deed or otherwise on behalf of TfL or any Subsidiary (as appropriate)) of any documentation to be entered into in connection with the completion and implementation of the Contracts and any of the matters referred to therein (including, without limitation, all agreements, deeds, guarantees, indemnities, property or other licences, announcements, notices, contracts, certificates, letters or other documents); and - (e) authorise TfL Officers and Subsidiaries to do all such other things as they consider necessary or desirable to facilitate the execution and implementation of the Contracts and the matters referred to therein. - 2.2 The following Officers and Subsidiaries shall have delegated authority: - (a) TfL Officers: the Commissioner, Managing Director Finance, Managing Director Rail and Underground, Commercial Director Rail and Underground and General Counsel; - (b) Subsidiaries: Subsidiaries of TfL including Transport Trading Limited and any other subsidiary (whether existing presently or to be formed) of Transport Trading Limited and any of the directors of the relevant company shall be authorised to act for and on behalf of that company.